Vladan Milojević: Managerial career

 In the 2019–20 season, Milojević again managed to reach the UEFA Champions League group stage after defeating some tough opponents in the likes of København and Young Boys.
 On 19 December 2019, Milojevic announced his resignation as manager of Red Star Belgrade even though the team is 11 points clear in the Serbian league.

 On 28 February 2020, Milojević signed a 1 1/2–year contract with Saudi Professional League club Al-Ahli.

 On 3 June 2021, Milojević signed a 2–year contract with Super League Greece club AEK Athens.

 On 17 October 2021, Milojević signed a 2-year contract with Saudi Professional League club Al-Ettifaq.
 He was sacked on 1 March 2022 with the team sitting in the relegation zone.

 On 5 October 2022, Milojević returned to Cyprus, becoming the new manager of Cypriot First Division club APOEL.
 He left after a second place finish in the 2022–23 season.

 On 31 August 2023, Milojević became the manager of another Cypriot club, Apollon Limassol..On 5 December Milojevic resigned as coach due to poor results.

-On 22 December 2023 Milojevic returned to Red Star Belgrade after 4 years and signed a multi-year contract.
+On 22 December 2023 Milojević returned to Red Star Belgrade after 4 years and signed a multi-year contract.
+After winning two league titles and two Serbian Cups and achieving qualification for the league phase of the 2024-25 UEFA Champions League, Milojevic left Red Star by mutual consent with the club on 21 December 2025.

+On 13 August 2026, Milojević became the manager of Chinese Super League club Shanghai Shenhua.